On this page we want to show you what a modern Apache Isis application looks like.

-The todoapp also integrates with a number of other modules from the (non-ASF) Incode Platform.
-Because we expect that most apps will end up using one or more of these modules, we’ve chosen to include screenshots of those too.
+The todoapp also integrates with a number of other Isis Addons modules.
+Because we expect that most apps will end up using one or more of these addons, we’ve chosen to include screenshots of those too.

 Let’s start with the basics…

 Apache Isis integrates with Apache Shiro.
-The core framework supports file-based realms, while the (non-ASF) Incode Platform's security module provides a well-features subdomain of users, roles and permissions against features derived from the Apache Isis metamodel.
+The core framework supports file-based realms, while the Isis Addons security module (non ASF) provides a well-features subdomain of users, roles and permissions against features derived from the Apache Isis metamodel.
 The example todoapp integrates with the security module.

 Apache Isis has lots of features to help you prototype and then fully test your application.
 One such are fixture scripts, which allow pre-canned data to be installed in the running application.
 This is great to act as the starting point for identifying new stories; later on when the feature is being implemented, the same fixture script can be re-used within that feature’s integration tests.
 (More on tests later).